minotar/ansible/README.md

  * Nginx Website
  * imgd Worker(s)

-We direct specific requests for certain web resources to the Nginx backend and all other requests are served by a round-robin director which will share load between the imgd workers.
+We direct specific requests for certain web resources to the Nginx backend and all other requests are served by a round-robin director which will share load between the imgd worker(s).

 Idea behind the round robin is that we logically want a fairly even distributuion of requests from each of the IPs.